lsund/notes/README.md

   tiddlywiki, you have to figure out a way to eventually persisting these changes.
 I tried a simple WebDAV implementation for this.
 If I accidentally refresh the page, or if the web-server goes down while tiddlywiki is in a non-saved state, I lose my changes.
+Furthermore, I could not figure out a way to automatically update links in other tiddlers, if I change the name of a tiddler, meaning that if I update the name of a tiddler, I potentially break multiple links in other tiddlers and have to verify this manually every time.

 ## What it is